google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/index.markdown

 tab, no install required.
 As the user progressively builds a relationship with the App over time, it becomes more and more powerful.
-It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the homescreen and loads as top-level, full screen experience.
+It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the homescreen and loads as a top-level, full screen experience.
 </p>

 {% include shared/toc.liquid %}